Stopping Fall Tick Dangers For Massachusetts Residents And Pets

 • Keep your grass trimmed and your lawn raked up and free of debris.

-• Place birdbaths and feeders along the woodline instead of near your home.
+• Place birdbaths and feeders along the wood line instead of near your home.

 • Keep your yard free of plants and trees that wildlife enjoy feeding on.